-Unpaid Meal Policy: Students that have a negative balance of \$8 or more will not be allowed to receive the regular hot lunch or breakfast until a full deposit has been made to the account bringing it above \$0.
+Unpaid Meal Policy: Students that have a negative balance of \$15 or more will not be allowed to receive the regular hot lunch or breakfast until a full deposit has been made to the account bringing it above \$0.
 They will be offered a sandwich (cooks choice) and milk for lunch until their account has adequate funds.
-Students will receive written notifications that their account has a negative balance.
+Families will receive email notifications that their account has a negative balance.